 (Tip: show these "stage directions" in the script - practice them while you rehearse your presentation!)

 The audience should be listening to you, not trying to sort out complex, distracting PPT slides.

 Practice and practice some more!

-Recordings will help you see and hear yourself from the "audience's perspective".
+Record video to see and hear yourself from the "audience's point of view"

 Memorable final thought

 Useful tip: Connect the intro to the conclusion: